 The ability to access, and use the public realm—to do things as basic as using shops and meeting up with people outside your home—is vitally important to people’s ability to be, and to feel, active members of society

 Continuous footways (or pavements) are designed to help us walk safely and easily alongside a main road, without having to stop to check for vehicles turning in to, or out of, side roads.

 What is a continuous footway?

 It's where the pavement of a major road continues across the entrance to a side street.
 This is the same principle as vehicles crossing the pavement to access private property.

 If properly designed they can play a useful part in making our streets more pedestrian-friendly.
 We can see examples that work well outside the UK (e.g. in the Netherlands).

 But when poorly designed, they can make crossing junctions difficult or dangerous for people who are less able to communicate visually.
-For example, a Blind pedestrian may face difficulties when exchanging signals with a driver who wants to cross the footway.
+For example, a blind pedestrian cannot exchange visual cues with a driver who wants to cross the footway.